Ericsson/codechecker/docs/tools/report-converter.md

 Roslyn anaylzer.
 It can also report MSBuild compiler diagnostics.

-The recommended way of running the roslynator cli tool is to save the output to a xml file and give this file to the report converter tool.
+The recommended way of running the roslynator cli tool is to save the output to an XML file and give this file to the report converter tool.

 The following example shows you how to run roslynator cli and store the results found by roslynator to the CodeChecker database.